You may want to read this tomorrow or when you have more free time.

 No, unless it stops you from functioning normally.

 Why do you procrastinate?

-The experts tell us that it is a coping mechanism to help us deal with the anxiety associated with starting or completing any task or decision.
+The experts say that it’s a coping mechanism to help you deal with the anxiety associated with starting or completing any task or decision.

 That is quite a mouthful but the words coping and anxiety appear to be the core of the statement.

 If you’re anxious about something, it causes stress and negative emotions.